How Unique Scaffolding Helped Navigate Gov’t Restrictions & Layout Obstacles

 - The Scando 650 which is usually set perpendicular to a structure had to be set parallel to allow street access.

 - We designed a system that left street access open and allowed contractors access to the building with the Scando 650.

-- The Turner OCTO Platform provided roof access up to 185 feet high and access platforms starting at the 8th floor added support for 7200 lbs.
+- The OCTO Platform provided roof access up to 185 feet high and access platforms starting at the 8th floor added support for 7200 lbs.